Mike Turner: Political positions

+2020 election

+Turner did not join the majority of Republican members of Congress who signed an amicus brief in support of Texas v.
+Pennsylvania, a lawsuit filed at the United States Supreme Court contesting the results of the 2020 presidential election.

+Turner voted to certify both Arizona's and Pennsylvania's results in the 2021 United States Electoral College vote count.

+China

+In June 2020, Turner cosponsored the Holding China Accountable Act, which would restrict visas for Chinese nationals entering the United States to study, work, or attend business meetings in “science, technology, engineering, mathematics, or a related field.”

 LGBT rights

-On July 19, 2022, Turner and 46 other Republican Representatives voted for the Respect for Marriage Act, which would codify the right to same-sex marriage in federal law.
+On July 19, 2022, Turner and 46 other Republican representatives voted for the Respect for Marriage Act, which would codify the right to same-sex marriage in federal law.

 Syria

 In 2023, Turner voted against H.Con.Res.
 21 which directed President Joe Biden to remove U.S. troops from Syria within 180 days.